 Cognitive Behavioral (CBT)

-I teach Cognitive Behavioral Therapy to show how client's thoughts affect their thoughts and feelings.
+I teach Cognitive Behavioral Therapy to show how client's thoughts affect their feelings and what they believe about themselves.

 Grief Therapy